-- Remove the fill plug from the inlet manifold and slowly fill the suction line with oil (allow time for air to escape). - · Replace the plug. - Check vacuum gauge connections and filter housing to be sure that everything is tight.
+- Remove the fill plug from the inlet manifold and slowly fill the suction line with oil (allow time for air to escape). - Replace the plug. - Check vacuum gauge connections and filter housing to be sure that everything is tight.
 The suction line must be full of oil and all connections tight for the heater to operate properly.

-NOTE: Refer to the section, "priming and Leak check" (starting on page 19) for check list and instructions.
+NOTE: Refer to the section, "Priming and Leak check" (starting on page 19) for check list and instructions.

-Cleaning the Burner Oil Strainer Instructions for cleaning the burner oil strainer:
+Cleaning the Burner Oil Strainer

-Identify the strainer tee located in the fuel line just upstream from the burner.
+Instructions for cleaning the burner oil strainer:

-- Remove the hex nut from the end of the strainer tee, being careful not to lose the "O" ring. - Remove the spring and strainer from the inside of the tee.
-Clean by washing both the spring and screen with a solvent.
+- Identify the strainer tee located in the fuel line just upstream from the burner. - Remove the hex nut from the end of the strainer tee, being careful not to lose the "O" ring. - Remove the spring and strainer from the inside of the tee.
+Clean by washing both the spring and screen with a solvent. - Reinsert the cleaned screen and spring into the tee.
+With the "O" ring in place, re-attach the hex nut.

-Oil Strainer Tee
+Oil Strainer Tee Remove

-Remove Hex Nut, Strainer Screen & Spring
+Hex Nut, Strainer Screen & Spring